DomTheFlom1/DomTheFlom1/README.md

 Me contributed to nothing really,

-I also create bash scripts for my minecraft bungeecoord network,
+I also create <b>Bash</b> scripts for my minecraft bungeecoord network,

+i have some Experience with Linux

 and me have practically no friends :D